slatedocs/slate/source/index.md

 ```swift
 let recipe = Recipe(name: "My Recipe", trigger: someTrigger)
 ```
-The Recipe is the receptacle that encases your trigger, and various other settings.
+The Recipe is the container that encases your trigger, and various other settings.
 Recipes are registered globally within your application with a call to the [SenseApi](#senseapi).
 Below are the inputs that make up a Recipe:

 Parameter | Required
 --------- | -------